dkorotkov444/pokedex/README.md

 # pokedex
-Pokedex is a web app that retrieves and display information on Pokemons
+Pokedex is a web app that retrieves and displays information on Pokemons